hcnp/trifork-dell-ubuntu/README.md

 ```

 #### [Rancher Desktop](https://rancherdesktop.io/)
 Besides enabling you to run docker commands, you will also be able to run a Kubernetes cluster.
 In fact all containers you run will be in a local Kubernetes cluster.
 This is great if you want to test containers that are going to run in a cluster hosted at [Netic](https://netic.dk) as they are using [RKE2](https://docs.rke2.io/) which is a server distribution of Kubernetes SUSE and is veriy similar to Rancher Desktop.
-You can even choose the version of k8s to and run containerd as in RKE2 instead of dockerd
+You can even choose the version of k8s and run containerd as in RKE2 instead of dockerd
 ```
 ./apps/rancher-desktop.sh
 ```